 OverviewThis fork can be used to enter or exit the Bluejohn complex.
-The route is around 5.5 or 5.6, but there is a bypass around this section that is supposed to be only 3rd class.
+The route is around 5.5 or 5.6, but there is a bypass around this section that is only 3rd class.
 The canyon has a short section of narrows.
 The West Fork may be the best route to access Lower Bluejohn to Horseshoe Canyon since coming down the Main or East Forks makes for a very long day.
 It is also commonly used as an exit route after completing the Main Fork from the bottom down.

 Getting ThereMake sure to stock up with plenty of fuel and supplies when headed to the area.
 The nearest gas stations are in Green River and Hanksville and make sure to have a completely full tank of gas before leaving either town.